ShellRechargeSolutionsEU/ocpp/README.md

 So by now we're at the fourth point of the five-step cake plan: connect our app's logic to the OCPP cake.
 The app's logic, in our case, is the `handleConnection` that the library user specifies.
-And then, _inside_ the OCPP cake definition in `onOpen`, we create the incoming endpoint, and call the user-defined `handleConnection` on it so an endpoint for the incoming messages is created:
+And then, _inside_ the OCPP cake definition in `onOpen`, we create the outgoing endpoint, and call the user-defined `handleConnection` on it so a request handler for incoming messages is created:

 ```scala
 private val outgoingEndpoint = new OutgoingEndpoint {